APCSLowell/SampleAssignment/README.md

 11. Change the generic title, headline and footer in *index.html* to personalize it. *index.html* is the webpage that loads your program.
 To protect your privacy, you should not use your full and complete name on any webpage you create for a school assignment.
 Change the text on line 4, 11 and 18, then choose *File | Save*.  **Don't change the name of index.html.
 It must be called "index."**
 ![Image 7](/images/SampleAssignment7.png)

 12. Go back to the Git Bash program and navigate to the *SampleAssignment* folder.
 Check your current location by typing `pwd`, (your *present working directory*).
-Navigate to the *apjava folder* and then type `ls` to list the files and folders.
+Type `ls` to list the files and folders.
 You should see a screen similar to this:
 ![Image 8](/images/SampleAssignment8.png)

 13. `add` all 4 files to be "staged."
 To add all 4 files you can type either `git add .`, `git add -A` or `git add –-all`.
 Check the results of your add by typing `git status`.
 Your screen should look similar to this: